-1 Purpose and Scope
+1. Purpose and Scope

-The purpose of this standard is to support Flinders Port Holdings (FPH) commitment of 'safety and health above all else' by outlining the safety guidelines and industry best practices for the safe operation around mooring lines to mitigate the risk of snap back injury from a vessel securely moored to a wharf or jetty.
+The purpose of this procedure is to support Flinders Port Holdings (FPH) commitment of 'safety and health above all else' by outlining the safety standard and industry best practices for the safe operation around mooring lines, to mitigate risk of the potential to be struck by snapped mooring lines from a vessel securely moored to a wharf or jetty.

-This standard applies to all FPH workers, contractors, volunteers, port users and lease's and visitors or members of the public to ensure we provide and maintain a safe site and working environment.

-This standard sets out the processes and "what must go right" for the safe management of snap-back incidents whilst performing operations around a securely moored vessel such as:
+This procedure applies to all FPH workers, contractors, volunteers, port users, lease's and visitors or members of the public to ensure we provide and maintain a safe site and working environment.
+This standard sets out the processes and "what must go right" for the safe management of snapback incidents whilst performing operations around a securely moored vessel such as: